 Why is Supplier Onboarding Important?

 Implementing a supplier onboarding process is the premise of building strong partnerships with your suppliers.
-Not only will it strengthen your business relationships, but it will also assist your organization to mitigate risks, streamline processes, increase efficiency, and ensure compliance within your organization’s internal and external policies and regulations.
+Not only will it strengthen your business relationships, but it will also assist your organization to mitigate risks, streamline processes (similar to a VMS), increase efficiency, and ensure compliance within your organization’s internal and external policies and regulations.

 While the supplier onboarding process takes time, it is important to ensure all suppliers are fully compliant in order for your organization to minimize exposure to risk.
 Your hiring team may be eager to fill roles, but it must be done in a compliant manner with a deep due diligence process.
 Steps you may take to ensure supplier compliance include, but are not limited to, determining their financial health, verifying they have the right level of insurance, and processing a background check.